NFL Owners Guide: How owners made their fortune

 Next in Line: The Steelers are a true family business.
 Art Rooney II is the principal owner of a 19-person group.
 And of those 18 other members, four are Rooney family members, including Art Rooney Jr., John Rooney, Brian Rooney, and Dan Rooney Jr.

-Jed (center) is the CEO; Denise (right) and John are both Co-Chairmen
+Jed (left) is the CEO; Denise (right) and John are both Co-Chairmen

 Education: Jed: Notre Dame; Denise: Saint Mary’s College at Notre Dame; John: Notre Dame, Loyola University Chicago for Ph.D.

 How They Acquired the Franchise: Denise’s father, Eddie DeBartolo Sr., purchased the 49ers from the widows of the Morabito brothers, who founded the team, for $17 million in 1977.
-Eddie Jr. acted as president of the club from ‘77 through 2000, until he pleaded guilty to corruption.
-This resulted in Eddie Jr. being suspended from the NFL and eventually ceding control of the team to Denise and John.
-In 2008, they turned over control of the team to Jed.
+Eddie Jr. acted as president of the club from ‘77 through 2000, when he was indicted for failure to report an extortion attempt.
+As a result, Eddie Jr. received a one-year suspension from the NFL and eventually ceded control of the team to Denise.
+In 2008, she and John turned over control of the team to Jed.

 Net Worth: Denise: $2.5 billion (per Forbes in 2018)